 Here's the unfortunate answer: The school system in the U.S. changed its approach to reading in the 1990's and the tried and true methods of teaching reading--syllabication, spelling rules, and phonics plus reading aloud for phonological awareness--were put aside.

 In 2000, the federal government mandated the return of phonics (sounding out the parts of a word) to the classroom, but the damage was done.

 Now, teachers are allowed to use "mixed methods" in the classroom.
 They can use more or less phonics instruction.
 It's up to the individual teacher.
 This leads to a lack of standards for evidence-based reading teaching.

-This situation was further exacerbated by the loss of learning that occurred for students during the pandemIc.
-Tutoring is now a necessity for children who are not on grade level with their reading skills.
+This situation has been further exacerbated by the loss of learning that occurred for students during the recent pandemic.
+Outside support is now a necessity for children who are not on grade level with their reading skills.

 Most schools have tutoring programs, but they primarily use group tutoring formats.
 Recent research shows that, particularly for reading, group tutoring is much less effective than 1:1 tutoring.
 The new model the federal government supports for reading remediation is individualized and highly involved with building the relationship between tutor and child.

 This kind of tutoring is what has come to be known as High Impact, or high dosage, tutoring.
 A student receives one-on-one tutoring 2 or 3 times per week with a tutor who explores deeply into the child's learning style and unique reading issues.